 I’ve been through that experience personally.
 When I first started with a large power utility, I found two of my staff had put up their hand for a voluntary redundancy scheme offered to all employees – and had been rejected.
-They were so keen to get out of there and felt so demoralized after the knock-back.
+They were so keen to get out of there and felt so demoralized after the knock-back, their work rate suffered.
 What a problem I had inherited!
 I had to find out ways to address their issue.

 You can try the performance management process, which is formal, legalistic, and often long-winded and ponderous.
 A formal process should be a last resort.
 Try an informal route first.